ryanjackson22/RefactoringHashTables/original_src/original_README.md

 2. Add me (@davecom) as a collaborator on your **private** repository.
 3. Implement the missing parts where it says "YOUR CODE HERE"
 4. Test it on your local computer by following the build directions below
-5. Run `nmake clean` or `make clean` to remove any binary files
+5. Run `nmake clean` or `make clean` to removeElement any binary files
-6. Push your code to GitHub (Don't push your binary files—the purpose of the prior step is to remove them).
+6. Push your code to GitHub (Don't push your binary files—the purpose of the prior step is to removeElement them).
 Every push will be automatically tested on both Windows (nmake/MSVC) and Linux (GNUMake/GCC) through a GitHub Action.
 You will know your code is correct when you see a green check mark next to the commit.
 7. Submit the URL to your private repository on Canvas.
 Submit even if you are not passing all tests so you can getValue partial credit.

 ## Standard Library Restrictions